-^e Upon commissioning, the 20 MW/80 MW-hour SCE Mira Loma project will be the largest battery in operation.
-The 37.5 MW/120 MW-hour San Diego Gas & Electric Escondido project will then overtake Mira Loma as the largest battery when it is
+^h Upon commissioning, the 20-MW/80-megawatt-hour (MWh) SCE Mira Loma project will be the largest battery in operation.
+The 37.5-MW/120-MWh San Diego Gas & Electric Escondido project will then overtake Mira Loma as the largest battery when it is commissioned.
+In addition to their titles as largest yet in operation, both projects were built quickly-about six months from contract award to commissioning.
+These projects show how new technologies, many of which benefitted from early publicly supported demonstrations, can provide rapid solutions for reliability, resilience, and security.

-Public investment and policy have been key to electricity storage technology development; the American Recovery and Reinvestment Act (ARRA) is the most commonly identified funding source for storage projects.
-60 By 2015, through a combination of regulatory reforms, innovation, and cost reductions, lithium-ion batteries emerged as a dominant battery design for frequency regulation and renewables integration; lithium-ion batteries made up 95% of deployed capacity in 2015, with 80% of this capacity located in the PJM Interconnection territory, attracted by its pay-for-performance frequency regulation market.
+Public investment and policy have been key to electricity storage technology development; the American Recovery and Reinvestment Act of 2009 (ARRA) is the most commonly identified funding source for storage projects.56 By 2015, through a combination of regulatory reforms, innovation, and cost reductions, lithium-ion batteries emerged as a dominant battery design for frequency regulation and renewables integration; lithium-ion batteries made up 95 percent of deployed capacity in 2015, with 80 percent of this capacity located in the PJM Interconnection territory, attracted by its pay-for-performance frequency regulation market.